AnomMAN: Detect Anomaly on Multi-view Attributed Networks: Experiments

 \subsection{Experimental Setup and Metrics}

 In experiments on DBLP and IMDB datasets, we adopt Adam \cite{kingma2014adam} algorithm to minimize the objective function in Equation \ref{eq:thirteen}.
-The embedding dimension of the latent representations $\textbf{z}_{i}^{(\varphi_k)}$ is set to 30 and the hyper-parameter $L$ is set to 3 in multi-view attributed networks encoder.
-We set the learning rate to 0.001, the parameter $\epsilon$ to 0.5, and use ReLU \cite{glorot2011deep} as the activation function in multi-view attributed networks encoder.
-For the attribute-based algorithm (LOF), we only train the model with their attributes.
-For other baselines, we retrain to the settings described in the corresponding papers.
-The interactive actions of them are treated as the same.
+The embedding dimension of the latent representations $\textbf{z}_{i}^{(\varphi_k)}$ is set to 30 and the hyper-parameter $L$ is set to 3 in multi-view attributed {network} encoder.
+We set the learning rate to 0.001, the parameter $\epsilon$ to 0.5 (more ablation studies in Figure \ref{fig:epsilon}), and use ReLU as the activation function in multi-view attributed {network} encoder.
+For the attribute-based algorithm (LOF), we only train the model with its attributes.
+Their interactions are treated as the same.
+We train our models on the machine with one NVIDIA A100-40GB GPU.

+For a fair comparison, all parameters of baseline models are well-tuned.
+For the LOF algorithm, we set the number of neighbors as 20 and the L2 Minkowski distance as the metric to calculate the distance.
+For ANOMALOUS, the algorithm runs in 20 iterations with parameters $\alpha = 0.015, \beta = 0.01, \gamma = 0.009$, and $\phi = 0.6$.
+For Radar, we reproduce the algorithm with parameters $\alpha = 0.1, \beta = 0.01$, and $\gamma = 0.1$.
+For Dominant, the model is optimized with the Adam algorithm (the learning rate is set as 0.005) and trained for 300 epochs.

-For performance evaluation, we choose metrics widely used in anomaly detection (Accuracy@K, AUC value and ROC curve) to evaluate different algorithms.
+For performance evaluation, we choose metrics widely used in anomaly detection (Precision{@$K$}, Recall{@$K$}, and ROC-AUC) to measure the performances of different algorithms.